eesazahed/flask-auth/README.md

 # flask-auth

-A simple auth system with Flask
+A simple auth system with Flask and SQLite.
+View it live here: https://flask-auth.eesa.hackclub.app/